cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 Receipt:

-: A COSE Object containing the header parameters necessary to convey a proof types for verifiable data structures.
+: A COSE Object containing the header parameters necessary to convey VDP for an associated VDS.

 # Verifiable Data Structures in CBOR {#sec-generic-verifiable-data-structures}